gwkline/gwkline/README.md

 # Hi there, I'm Gavin Kline 👋

-I'm a dynamic and driven Backend Software Engineer passionate about performance optimization and API development.
+I'm a dynamic and driven Software Engineer passionate about performance optimization and API development.
 I hold a Bachelor of Engineering in Computer Science from Syracuse University.

 ## 💼 Past Experience